As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links.

 What I love about my self-care kit is that no matter what, there’s something in there for my mood.
 Sad, depressed, anxious, stressed, melancholy, and more.

-Your toolkit can be grabbed easily in times of need, just remember to restock every week or so.
+Your self care kit can be grabbed easily in times of need, just remember to restock every week or so.
 And don’t be afraid to switch items out seasonally too!
 Sadly, a warm blankie isn’t always as comfortable in July as in November! lol